ishanrajgrihar/ishanrajgrihar/README.md

 	👨‍💻 Professional with 3 years of experience in Operations and Consulting 🌱 Transitioning to Sustainability
 	🤔 Curious by nature and loves learning new skills.
-I taught myself SQL 📈 Uses Excel for everything - personal accounts, meal planning, travel itinerary
+I taught myself SQL and how to mix music 📈 Uses Excel for everything - personal accounts, meal planning, travel itinerary